- Background Information

 Revised to enhance the Bullying in the Working or Learning Environment Statement and augment procedures and support available to staff who wish to make a bullying complaint.

-From time to time the University may make changes to this Policy to improve the effectiveness of its operation.
+From time to time the University may make changes to this policy and procedure to improve the effectiveness of its operation.

 9. Further Assistance

 Any staff member who requires assistance in understanding this policy and procedure should first consult their Nominated Supervisor who is responsible for the implementation and operation of these arrangements in their work area.
 Should further information or advice be required staff should visit Service Central.

 - Guide to Dealing with Discrimination, Harassment and Bullying - For Managers (Information, PDF File, 183.6 KB)

 - Workplace Bullying Policy and Procedures (Policy, PDF File, 169.6 KB)

 |Governing Authority||Chief Operating Officer|

 |Effective Date of Last Revision||01/07/2019|

 * Unless otherwise indicated, this policy will still apply beyond the review date.